unvariance/collector/scratchpad/issue-257.md

     - Under lock, snapshot required data (e.g., current `group_state`, list of container IDs for the pod, and `max_reconcile_passes`).
     - Drop the lock to perform `resctrl.create_group` and per-container `reconcile_group` calls.
     - Reacquire the lock and re-read current state before mutating it.
 If the state has changed (e.g., group already created by another thread, containers added/removed), adjust behavior accordingly:
-      - For `retry_group_creation`, if `group_state` is now `Exists(_)`, treat the create as idempotent and do not emit unless transitioning from `Failed`.
+      - For `retry_group_creation`, if `group_state` is now `Exists(_)`, treat the create as idempotent and do not emit (the actor that performed the transition is responsible for the event).
->> why "unless transitioning"?
-If it's now Exists we can assume whoever changed it to Exists alrady emitted, there is no unless right?
-      - For reconciliation, compute new counts from the container states after updating individual containers; do not rely on previously snapshotted counts.
->> No, we should assume that the data structures are consistent.
-We re-read the reconciled container's state.
-If it is still Partial and we successfully reconciled it, we can just increment the pod's reconciled count.
-No need to rescan all containers and we must not (too expensive).
+      - For reconciliation, re-read the container's state and, if it is still `Partial` and the reconcile succeeded, increment the pod's `reconciled_containers`.
+Avoid rescanning all containers.
     - Emit while holding the lock to preserve state/event ordering; keep critical sections short.
 - Container enumeration:
   - Reuse `pid_source` and `nri::compute_full_cgroup_path(container, Some(pod))` to generate PIDs per container on demand during reconciliation.
-  - Factor out an internal helper (e.g., `reconcile_container_locked_unlocked(...)`) that encapsulates: computing the full cgroup path, invoking `pid_source`, calling `resctrl.reconcile_group`, and returning the resulting `ContainerSyncState`.
+  - Factor out an internal helper (e.g., `reconcile_container(...)`) that encapsulates: computing the full cgroup path, invoking `pid_source`, calling `resctrl.reconcile_group`, and returning the resulting `ContainerSyncState`.
 Use it from both `handle_new_container` and retry flows to avoid duplication.
->> What's the locked_unlocked in the name mean? can't we just call it reconcile_container?
 - Event dedup:
-  - Compare previous `PodState` to the new one.
-Only send `AddOrUpdate` when `group_state`, `total_containers`, or `reconciled_containers` change.
->> The statement about sending AddOrUpdate when something changes is correct.
-But we should not only compare previous PodState, it is confusing.
-We should actually compare what we did against the *new* PodState and ContainerState.
+  - Emit `AddOrUpdate` only when our operation changes the current state: either the pod's `group_state` transitions or the pod's counts are incremented by our action.
+Decide based on the new `PodState` and affected `ContainerState` after applying the operation.
   - For `retry_group_creation`, emit only on `group_state` transition (`Failed` → `Exists(path)`).
-  - For reconciliation, recompute counts from current container states after updates and emit only if the resulting counts differ from the stored pod counts; update the stored counts atomically with the emission decision.
+  - For reconciliation, emit only if we incremented `reconciled_containers`; update and persist the count atomically with the emission decision (no full rescan).
->> again, we should update the counts incrementally, not recompute them. change this in all the document.
 - Config knobs:
   - No new config needed;